phnx/sat-commit-framework/README.md

 Delete docker containers (existing runners) and image; then, rebuild the image (or simply start the new trial) to let the change take effect.

 ### Target Commit Pre-Compilation Process
 Currently, the framework only supports target commits that use [GNU Automake](https://www.gnu.org/software/automake/manual/automake.html) build process.
-For each commit, [`./script/tool/pre-compile.sh`](./script/tool/pre-compile.sh) is run prior to SAT execution if the selected SAT requires compilation in the execution process.
+For each commit, [`./script/tool/pre-compile.sh`](./script/tool/pre-compile.sh) is run prior to SAST execution if the selected SAST requires compilation in the execution process.
 This script can be modified to cover other build processes such as [cmake](https://cmake.org/cmake/help/latest/guide/tutorial/index.html) or [Bazel](https://bazel.build/).

 ### Modify Time Limit
 All shell commands in pipeline are executed through function `run_command` in [./script/util.py](./script/util.py).
 Modify following condition to set the new time limit: